10 Reasons You May Not Want to Work at PD

 Sacrifice for teamwork 🫀

-If you’re unwilling to do the hard things for your team, PD may not be your home–field advantage.
+If you’re unwilling to do the hard things for your team, PD may not be your homefield advantage.

 Cultivating teamwork, our third core value, is the ultimate competitive advantage.
 Teamwork at PD is demanding.
 It requires curiosity, honesty, humility, vulnerability, and accountability.
-We expect our team players to cultivate trust, embrace healthy conflicts and engage in difficult conversations with compassion, fight hard and play fair in and out of collaboration, plus, put the team before the self.
+We expect our team players to cultivate trust, embrace healthy conflict and engage in difficult conversations with compassion, fight hard and play fair in and out of collaboration, plus, put the team before the self.
 We take personal ownership of failure while giving credit to the team for success.
 This mindset isn’t for everyone, and not everyone appreciates it.

-Recommended reading
+Recommended Reading

-• The Five Dysfunctions of a Team
+The Five Dysfunctions of a Team

 A Leadership Fable